couchbase/tlm/README.markdown

     cmake -G Ninja -D CMAKE_C_COMPILER=cl -D CMAKE_CXX_COMPILER=cl -D CMAKE_BUILD_TYPE=RelWithDebInfo ..
     ninja install

+### Specifying what to build

+The default make target if not explicilty specified is `all` - this builds all binaries required for the shipping product.
+This is sufficient to run Couchbase Server itself, but doesn't include unit test / benchmark binaries etc.

+The following additional targets are available:

+* `everything` : Builds both production binaries, along with unit tests, benchmarks etc for all subprojects.
+* `<PROJECT>_everything`
+: Builds all binaries for the specific project, e.g `platform_everything`.
+(Similar to `make -C <PROJECT> all`, but also builds non-shipping binaries)
+* `install`
+: Standard CMake target; builds all production binaries and installs them to `CMAKE_INSTALL_PREFIX`.

 ### cbbackupmgr, cbimport and cbexport

 Please note that the Community Edition packages on couchbase.com contain `cbbackupmgr`, `cbimport` and `cbexport`.